rocher/getdata-006-1/README.md

 Each data block can be extracted from the files indicated in the figure, although more will be used during the construction process.

-Please note two unamed <span style="color:blue">*blue columns*</span> in the figure.
-They correspond to a new factor variable I'll introduce later called `origin`.
-The purpose of this variable is to keep track of the origin of each row.
-Obvious possible values are `test` or `train`.

 ### Omitting files